 After each biannual time change, invariably someone arrives at church at the wrong time.
 I’m sure it happens at work, too, especially on Sunday shifts.

 Switching time, messes up our sleep; it takes up to a week for me to return to normal.

 I’ve never met a person who looked forward to changing time, but I know many people who complain about it.

 While many, myself included, have advocated we skip this twice a year nonsense and pick one time, I have an even better idea: let’s pick one time for the entire world.
 After all, we live in a global world and should be in sync with each other.

 No longer will we need to ask, “Is that 3:00 your time or mine?”
 There will be no errors in adjusting for meetings, conference calls, or deadlines with those in other time zones.

 This will, of course, require a significant mental adjustment, but we’d only need to do it once.
 If my calculations are correct, that means I’d get up at 10:00 a.m. (not 5); eat lunch at 5:00 p.m. (not noon), my workday would end at 10:00 p.m. (not 5), and bedtime would beckon at 3:00 a.m. (not 10).

 Of course, while we’re at it, we could also switch to a 24-hour clock and forgo the a.m. and p.m. notations.

 Do you like this post?
 Want to read more?
 Check out Peter’s book, Bridging the Sacred-Secular Divide: Discovering the Spirituality of Every Day Life, available wherever books are sold.

-Peter DeHaan writes about biblical spirituality, often with a postmodern slant.
-He seeks a fresh approach to faith and following God through the lens of scripture, without the baggage of made-up traditions and meaningless practices.
-Read more in his books, blog, and weekly email updates.
+Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
+He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.